- Hospice Services

 Painter retired from teaching at Bangor Township schools after 31 years of service.
 He is now an ordained Deacon for the Diocese of Gaylord and assists at Holy Family and St. Joseph Catholic Churches.

 “I wanted to become a Hospice volunteer when I retired as a result of watching the Hospice in Bay City take care of my sister before she passed away,” explains Painter.
-“I was very impressed with the services provided by them and wanted to contribute here in Ogemaw County to Hospice of Helping Hands, Inc.”
+“I was very impressed with the services provided by them and wanted to contribute here in Ogemaw County.”

 Stoneback has a strong commitment to the John Tolfree Health System serving on boards for both West Branch Regional Medical Center and Hospice of Helping Hands.
 Since 1985, Stoneback has been serving on the Hospice of Helping Hands’ board of directors.
 His contributions to Hospice of Helping Hands have surpassed his board commitments as he has: visited countless patients providing spiritual care services, shared his charisma and talent of public speaking at many memorial services, and continues to volunteer at various HOHH fundraisers.